b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Problems.md

 ### Age
 You'll likely notice that the comparison of *Age* has only minor variation.
 I'm not trying to require that Joseph be able to describe down to the day precisely how old he was, but please recognize that despite the tremendous weight of the moment when divine figures appeared to Joseph, in no account does he narrow down when this happens.
 The closest we get is "spring of 1820."
 We don't get a specific month to point to.
 Just a season.

 The absence of a definitive date for the First Vision is not the problem here.
 The problem is that Joseph can't consistently tell us anything specific about what *would be* among the most monumental events in human history.
-If I discover a specific date, that wouldn't make things more palatable&mdash;the problem is that if this event mattered to him, Joseph would recollect vivid details about the day when the entirety of his worldview changed because *fucking God Himself showed up* to advise the prophet that no other church is true, which means that the eternal salvation of *every human alive in that moment* is in jeopardy, and it's up to this teenaged farmboy to restore the gospel as Christ Himself taught it, but he can't even remember when that happened.
+If I discover a specific date, that wouldn't make things more palatable.
+The problem is that if this event mattered to him, Joseph would recollect vivid details about the day when the entirety of his worldview changed because *fucking God Himself showed up* to advise the prophet that no other church is true, which means that the eternal salvation of *every human alive in that moment* is in jeopardy, and it's up to this teenaged farmboy to restore the gospel as Christ Himself taught it, but he can't even remember when that happened.
 Some time in the spring when he was "about fourteen" is the best we get.

 &nbsp;